hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 Further, what are conceptual limitations.
 For example, in a bi-directional mapping system properties of single elements might be modified and reflected in the code.
 This might not be possible for properties of elements created in loops.
 -->

 At a ceratin number of tests the execution time is too long to be considered live.
 For my setup the execution of approximately 500 tests takes roughly 3 seconds.
+This is the line where the liveness starts to vanish.
 However, this highly depends on the tests and the hardware they are executed on.
 Therefore, no general number can be given.
-Very complex tests (using loops or complicated calculations) can also have a big impact on the time needed for execution.
+Very complex tests (using loops or complicated calculations) can also have a big impact on the time needed for execution and therefore influence the liveness.

-Besides runtime there are also some other limitations.
+Besides runtime there are also some other limitations in Karma.
 When code changes are saved while the tests are still running, the reexecution will be queued and thus delayed until the current run is completed.
 This breaks the liveness and can lead to misinterpretation of the results, because the user may not be certain whether the changes he made were already included in the current test run.

 Furthermore, Karma does not support smart test execution.
 As a result it can only execute the entire test suite.
 It cannot automatically run only tests which are affected by the saved changes.
 If this was possible the execution time would be cut down vastly and hence the liveness be improved.